 The history of manufactured homes began with a need to provide housing that could be easily relocated.
-Over time, technology and materials have dramatically improved the process, making manufactured homes a viable choice for a permanently placed structure for residential use.
-They are now a popular alternative to traditional brick and mortar construction, especially in regions known for high real estate prices or desired locations for second homes such as Florida.
+Over time, technology and materials have dramatically improved the process, making manufactured homes a viable choice for a permanently placed residential structure.
+Here we look at the history of manufactured homes from World War II to today.